If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

 Accessing Your easyMail Account

-Once the user has been created and service enabled, you should be able to access your account almost immediately.
-To check your messages through webmail you will need to visit the following:
+Once the user has been created and service enabled, you will be able to access your account almost immediately through the webmail interface.
+We currently offer two webmail interfaces you can use:

 *Your username will be the easyMail address you just created (firstname.lastname@example.org) and the password will be specific to the same address you’re trying to access.*